 Spend time with your preferred candidate in order to better judge their fit with your culture and environment.

-A great idea is to ask the candidate to spend a half-day or a day in your office

-- Introduce the candidate to other team members, particularly the ones they’ll be working with – their input is important.
+A great idea is to ask them to spend half a day or a day in your office.
+Introduce the candidate to other team members, particularly the ones they’ll be working with, as their input is important.

 - What would your previous boss and colleagues say about you?